fgnt/mms_msg/README.md

 ![GitHub Actions](https://github.com/fgnt/mms_msg/actions/workflows/pytest.yml/badge.svg)

----
-**NOTE:**

-This repository currently still is **under construction**.
-We will update, extend and modify parts of the code within the next weeks.
-Also, example notebooks for using MMS-MSG and example code to reproduce our Baseline model will be provided on a later date.

----
 MMS-MSG is a highly modular and flexible framework for the generation of speech mixtures.
 It extends the code-base of the [SMS-WSJ](https://github.com/fgnt/sms_wsj) database for mixture signal generation to be able to generate both meeting-style speech mixtures and